 Who is covered by a Family Violence Intervention Order?

-For the purposes of Family Violence Intervention Orders, family members are considered:
+For the purposes of Family Violence Intervention Orders, family members include:

 - married, de facto or domestic partners

 - parents and children (including children of a partner)

 - relatives by birth, marriage or adoption